Energy Drinks and Lithium: Can You Take Them Together?

 What should you do?

 The cleanest approach is to avoid energy drinks while on lithium.
-They add nothing therapeutic, they destabilize a tightly controlled drug level, and they bring their own cardiovascular and sleep liabilities.
-If you do consume caffeine, keep it constant.
-Drink roughly the same amount, at roughly the same time, every day.
-Sudden changes are the actual risk, not caffeine itself.
+They add nothing therapeutic and bring their own sleep and cardiovascular downsides.
+If you do use caffeine, the goal is consistency, not abstinence — sudden change is the hazard, not the caffeine itself.

 Which specific products are affected?